The House of Commons Members’ HR Service has produced a Best Practice Guide to Recruitment and Selection.

 - the conduct of an MP’s wider public life, unless the MP’s conduct has caused serious damage to the reputation of the House of Commons as a whole or of MPs more generally.

 Compliance Officer for the Independent Parliamentary Standards Authority

 The post of Compliance Officer for IPSA was established by the Parliamentary Standards Act 2009, as amended by the Constitutional Reform and Governance Act 2010.

 The Compliance Officer’s remit is defined in statute and is to:

-- conduct an investigation if he has reason to believe that an MP may have been paid an amount under the MPs’ Scheme of Business Costs and Expenses (the Scheme) that should not have been allowed; and
+- conduct an investigation if he has reason to believe that an MP may have been paid an amount under the MPs’ Scheme of Business Costs (the Scheme) that should not have been allowed; and

 - at the request of an MP, review a determination by IPSA to refuse reimbursement for an expense claim, in whole or in part.